gaphor/gaphas/README.md

 #### Class: `gaphas.aspects.ItemFinder`

-Find an item on the canvas.
+Find an item on the Canvas.

 - view (`gaphas.view.View`): The view to use in order to search for an item.